Colby-Jack: Preparation

-Colby and Monterrey Jack cheeses are individually prepared by mixing pasteurized milk and bacterial cultures.
+Colby and Monterey Jack cheeses are individually prepared by mixing pasteurized milk and bacterial cultures.
 Once fully mixed, a coagulant is added, which makes the cheese mixture thicken and take on a gel-like consistency; the addition of coagulant also serves to separate the cheese curds and whey.
 Annatto is added during the preparation of Colby to give it its trademark orange color.
 Once ingredients have been mixed, the mixtures are drained of their whey, and high-quality curds of each cheese are selected from the remaining solid product.
 Chosen curds of both cheeses are then blended together, yielding a marbling of orange and white.
 The blended cheese is then shaped (frequently into a semicircular or rectangular block) or shredded.
 In some instances, the cheese may be dipped in wax for further preservation; this is subject to manufacturer preference.

 Aging process

 Most semi-soft cheese such as Colby-Jack whilst aging should be stored at 40°F to 45°F (4-7°C), wrapped in parchment or wax paper then again in plastic wrap.
 The aging process may last up to 14 days kept in a monitored environment to age.
-The aging process allows the cheese to fully set as well as completely combine in components and flavor.
+The aging process allows the cheese to fully set as well as completely combine its components and flavor.